GTFoster/Decompability/README.md

 # Decompability
-Which traits make phylogenetic trees make them easier or harder to decompose into meaningful axis?
+Which traits make phylogenetic trees easier or harder to decompose into meaningful axis of variation?